runspired/runspired.com/_posts/2024-01-31-modern-ember-data.md

 critically analyze the claims a library (or its author) makes.

 Second, I feel you.
 18 years of doing things one way is a *lot* of history, built context and emotions to suddenly toss away.
-But before you head over to my threads account to drag me for how bad a take this is, hear me out.
+But before you head over to my [threads](https://www.threads.net/@runspired/) account to drag me for how bad a take this is, hear me out.
 Then please do so at your earliest convenience.

 You probably fall into one of two camps:

   1. You use EmberData but you have requests for which you do not use it.
 If this is you then probably you are more willing to hear me out.
   2. You don't use EmberData – perhaps because you ripped it out of your app in a burning fit of passion, and you have no idea outside of either sick revenge or disaster porn why you are reading this post ...
-I don't know either but I hope you keep reading ... –
+I don't know either but I hope you keep reading ...

 Those of you in the first camp, this will probably be an easier sell: you can drop usage of ember-ajax, jquery.ajax, ember-fetch and probably a dozen homegrown internal things you have and instead use a nice uniform interface for managing all manner of requests.
 I know that doesn't sway your skepticism that this is possible, but hopefully its at least a small carrot.

-**But WHYyyyyyy**
+***But WHYyyyyyy?***

 ### Lets start with what you gained in this simple migration